 "Well, in a moment, the entire city is going to find out."

 "Wait a second," Calli asked, concern growing in her voice.
 "How many charges did you even --"

-Her question was answered by another explosion -- a significantly larger explosion that knocked her flat.
-Her head slammed against the padded back of her helmet with a dull thwack, and it took her a moment as she clumsily scrambled back to her feet to realize that her vision going white wasn't from the impact, but rather from the towering plume of fire that had erupted from the nearby power station, lighting up the horizon like a second sun at midnight.
+Her question was answered by a significantly larger explosion, the force of which knocked her flat.
+Her head slammed against the padded back of her helmet, then the floor, and it took her a moment as she clumsily scrambled back to her feet to realize that her vision wasn't going white from the impact, but from the towering plume of fire that had erupted from the nearby power station, lighting up the horizon like a second sun at midnight.
 Behind this blinding pillar, the neon lights of the surrounding cityscape had suddenly disappeared -- and the lights of the viewscreens in the control room behind her followed suit, leaving the whole room in pitch darkness.

 "About that many," came the delayed reply, once her ears stopped ringing.

 "What the hell was that?!
 Didn't I tell you this was supposed to be a stealth mission?
 We were supposed to make this look like an accident!"
 As she regained her bearings, a distant hum reverberated from the floors below, and a moment later, dim red lights kicked back in, and the sirens resumed.